ministryofjustice/security-guidance/docs/government-classification-scheme.md

 # Government Classification Scheme

-## Source

 These summary guidelines are based on “The Government Security Classification \(GSC\)” as issued by the Cabinet Office in 2018.
-The link below provides full handling guidance for Authority data covering `OFFICIAL`, `SECRET` and `TOP SECRET`:
+The link below provides full handling guidance for information classifications including `OFFICIAL`, `SECRET` and `TOP SECRET`:

 [https://www.gov.uk/government/publications/government-security-classifications](https://www.gov.uk/government/publications/government-security-classifications)